vannizhang/react-redux-boilerplate/README.md

 # React-Redux Boilerplate

-The Boilerplate to start React projects in an easier and faster way.
+The Boilerplate to start React+Redux project with TypeScript in an easier and faster way.

+## Features

+- this template comes with [esri-loader](https://github.com/Esri/esri-loader) and [calcite-web](http://esri.github.io/calcite-web/) to help quickly build Esri-styled web mapping apps.
+Several [Living Atlas Apps](https://livingatlas.arcgis.com/en/apps/) were built using this Template.

+- [ArcGIS Components](./src/components/ArcGIS) helps you to add ArcGIS API for JavaScript objects (MapView, Widgets and Layers) to your app as React components.

+- [Atom Components](./src/components/Atoms) that are foundational building blocks that comprise all other components.

 ## Quick start